cechallenge/cechallenge.github.io/rules.md

 * Teams can use open source code and libraries as long as they provide proper attribution.
 * Using an external implementation without attribution, or copying another team's implementation, will result in disqualification.
 * A team can consist of no more than three people.
 Teams must self-certify that none of their team members are participating on another team in this competition.
-* Each team can make one submission per day for the duration of the competition.
-We rank the best performing teams and update the results daily for a final system evaluation.
+* Each team can submit model inference results during the second round, rank the best-performing team, and update the results every day.
 * Organizers and those associated with the competition are not eligible to participate.
 * Even if you don't violate any of the above rules, you may be disqualified if you act in a way that violates trust or exploit the community.